 What, then, is the meaning of James’ prohibition?

-Professor D. Edmond Hiebert says that the New Testament condemns the “indiscriminate, light, or evasive use of oaths” (Wycliffe Bible Dictionary, 1219).
+Professor D. Edmond Hiebert says that the New Testament condemns the “indiscriminate, light, or evasive use of oaths” (Pfeiffer 1998, 1219).

 Guy N. Woods noted that oaths that are condemned involve the “flippant, frivolous and profane” use of God’s name.
 Woods pointed out that the prohibitions of Matthew 5:33-37 and James 5:12 have no reference to sincere judicial oaths.
-His discussion of these matters is very thorough (Commentary on James, 288-294).
+His discussion of these matters is very thorough (1991, 288-294).